-- John Kerr was married to Cornelius McFadden's daughter, Bridget.
+- John Kerr was a Saint John "grocer" who was married to Cornelius McFadden's daughter, Bridget.
 John and Bridget had 12 children.
 Their youngest daughter, Ella, married Edward Higgins.
-Their daughter, Ena Higgins, married Joseph McBriarty and their daughter, Mary (John Kerr's great granddaughter), married Frank Gillen, the great grandson of Ralph McCormick (see the McCormick family tree link below). - These deeds describe the property as being bounded on the rear by Ralph McCormick; the McCormick property referred to, is what was then known as sub lot 5 of lot 11 and which is currently associated with PID 222596 as well as the parcel of land that was more recently carved out of PID 222596, i.e., property identified by PIDs 30286876, 30286884, 30286892 and 30286900. - The McColgan family lived in Summerville on the Kingston Peninsula across the narrow channel of water separating Kennebecasis Island from the Peninsula.
-Their property was adjacent to where the ferry from Saint John docked.
+Edward and Ella's daughter, Ena, married Joseph McBriarty.
+Joe and Ena's daughter, Mary (John Kerr's great granddaughter), married Frank Gillen, the great grandson of Ralph McCormick (see the McCormick "family tree" link below). - These deeds describe the property as being bounded on the rear by Ralph McCormick; the McCormick property referred to, is what was then known as sub lot 5 of lot 11 and which is currently associated with PID 222596 as well as the parcel of land that was more recently carved out

+- of PID 222596, i.e., property identified by PIDs 30286876, 30286884, 30286892 and 30286900. - The McColgan family lived in Summerville on the Kingston Peninsula across the narrow channel of water separating Kennebecasis Island from the Peninsula.
+Their property was adjacent to where the ferry from Millidgeville docked.
 On a rocky point near the ferry slip, a lighthouse was established in 1913.
-The lighthouse was named the "McColgan Point Lighthouse" after its first lightkeeper, Samuel McColgan, who was William McColgan's son.
+The lighthouse was named the "McColgan Point Lighthouse" and its first lightkeeper was Samuel McColgan, who was William McColgan's son.
 Samuel was born in Summerville on December 11, 1857 and died there on January 22, 1941. - Sarah Hutchings was married to John Hutchings and was William Charlton's daughter.
-Her sister was Catherine Johnston (later

-Catherine Carter, see above) and her brother was Francis W. Charlton, who is also listed in the table.
-By 1879, Sarah Hutchings owned both part B (southern half) of sub lot 1 and sub lot 2 of lot 11, having purchased sub lot 2 from her father in 1870 (see below).

-- William Keith (Keefe) is the same William Keith who owned at least parts of lots 7 and 8 (see above) and who sold these lots to his son, James M. Keith, in September 1891.
+Her sister was Catherine Johnston (later Catherine Carter, see above) and her brother was Francis W. Charlton, who is also listed in the table.
+By 1879, Sarah Hutchings owned both part B (southern half) of sub lot 1 and sub lot 2 of lot 11, having purchased sub lot 2 from her father in 1870 (see "Sub lot 2" below). - William Keith (Keefe) is the same William Keith who owned at least parts of lots 7 and 8 (see above) and who sold these lots to his son, James M. Keith, in September 1891.
 James M. Keith also owned land on the north side of Keith's Cove (section F in figure 3) and as of March 1899, the northern half of sub lot 1 (figure 4). - The Keith family cemetery (PID 474049) is located on what was Joseph Keith's, and later his brother, James', property.
 The sideline of the cemetery is on the sideline of what was Arthur, and later Andrew, Irvine's land.
-The cemetery is referred to in deed no. 49825 (James M. Keith purchasing parts of lots 7 and 8 from his parents, William and Elizabeth) and in deed no. 51495 (James M. Keith purchasing the northern half of sub lot 1 of lot 11 from his brother, Joseph).
-William (d.
-November 21,1901, age 84) and Elizabeth (d.
-May 18, 1904, age 85) Keefe are buried in the cemetery as are their son James M. (d.
-September 16, 1912, age 60) and his wife, Mary E. (d.
-February 10, 1843, age 85) Keith. - These deeds describe the amount of land as 40 acres but don't suggest that ownership of only part of the original 50 acres is being transferred.
+The cemetery is referred to in deed no. 49825 (James M. Keith purchasing parts of lots 7 and 8 from his parents, William and Elizabeth) and in deed no. 51495 (James M. Keith purchasing the northern half of sub lot 1 of lot 11 from his brother, Joseph). - These deeds describe the amount of land as 40 acres but don't suggest that ownership of only part of the original 50 acres is being transferred.